 CenterPoint Houston also established a \$1.31 billion credit facility in March 2005.
-This facility is available to be utilized only to refinance CenterPoint Houston's \$1.31 billion term loan maturing in November 2005 in the event that proceeds from the issuance of transition bonds are not sufficient to repay such term loan.
-Due to the pending appeal of the Texas Utility Commission's financing order, it is unlikely that proceeds from the sale of transition bonds would be received prior to November 2005.
-Drawings may be made under this credit facility until November 2005, at which time any outstanding borrowings are converted to term loans maturing in November 2007.
+This facility can be utilized only to refinance CenterPoint Houston's \$1.31 billion term loan maturing on November 11, 2005.
+Drawings may be made under this credit facility until November 16, 2005, at which time any outstanding borrowings are converted to term loans maturing in November 2007.
 Under this facility, (i) 100% of the net proceeds from the issuance of transition bonds and (ii) the proceeds, in excess of \$200 million, from certain other new net indebtedness for borrowed money incurred by CenterPoint Houston must be used to repay borrowings under the facility.
-Based on CenterPoint Houston's current credit ratings, borrowings under the facility may be made at LTBOR plus 75 basis points.
-The interest rate under the term loan which this facility would replace is LTBOR plus 975 basis points.
+Based on CenterPoint Houston's current credit ratings, borrowings under the facility may be made at LIBOR plus 75 basis points.
+The interest rate under the term loan which this facility would replace is LIBOR plus 975 basis points.
 Changes in credit ratings could lower or raise the increment to LIBOR depending on whether ratings improved or were lowered.
-Any drawings under this facility must be secured by CenterPoint Houston's general mortgage bonds in the same principal amount and bearing the same interest rate as such drawings.
+Any drawings under this facility must be secured by CenterPoint Houston's general mortgage bonds in the same principal amount and bearing the same interest rate a such drawings.

 CERC Corp.'s \$400 million credit facility contains covenants, including a total debt to capitalization covenant of 65% and an EBITDA to interest covenant.
 CenterPoint Houston's \$200 million and \$1.31 billion credit facilities each contain covenants, including a debt (excluding transition bonds) to total capitalization covenant of 68% and an EBITDA to interest covenant.
-Borrowings under CERC Corp.'s \$400 million credit facility and CenterPoint Houston's \$200 million credit facility and its \$1.31 billion credit facility are available notwithstanding that a material adverse change has occurred or litigation that could be expected to have a material adverse effect has occurred, so long as other customary terms and conditions are satisfied.
+Borrowings under CERC Corp.'s \$400 million credit facility and CenterPoint Houston's \$200 million credit facility are available notwithstanding that a material adverse change has occurred or litigation that could be expected to have a material adverse effect has occurred, so long as other customary terms and conditions are satisfied.